devggez/uconquer/README.md

 ** Unleash your coding prowess in challenges, contests, and 1v1 battles! **

-UConquer is designed to ignite your competitive spirit and hone your programming skills in a dynamic web environment.
+UConquer is designed to ignite your competitive spirit and hone your programming skills.

 ## Key Features: